leonardocerliani/fslview_in_a_box/README.md

 docker build --tag fslview:5.0 .
 ```

-The image contains fslview.
-It is necessary to map the local `/tmp/.X11-unix` directory and the local `PWD` so that we can access the images in the local folder.
+To have fslview run in the host, it is necessary to map the local `/tmp/.X11-unix` directory and the local `PWD` so that we can access the images in the local folder.
 Also the `$DISPLAY` env var must be mapped.

+Finally, I observed that in some cases setting only these two parameters leads to refused connection with the local X server.
+Therefore - after many hours of search, trials and especially errors - I found out that it is necessary also to map the local `Xauthority` env_var/directory and put host and container in the same network with `--net=host`.

+(if you want to know the function of each parameter, just ask ChatGPT - it does a pretty good job)

 To test it, run: